hsouth95/super-secret-santa/README.md

 ## Requirements

 - Node 18
-- Docker or Mysql running locally
+- Docker (can be built without docker with a local mysql instance)

 ## Installation and setup